lutforrahmanseu/lutforrahmanseu/README.md

 <img alt="Coding" width="100%" height="400" src="https://www.wingstechsolutions.com/wp-content/uploads/2022/03/full-stack-development.gif">
 <h1 align="left">Hello, I'm Lutfor Rahman</h1>
 <h3 align="left">I am a MERN Stack Developer .
-Ihave a strong background in both Front-End and Back-End development.
+I have a strong background in both Front-End and Back-End development.
 I am very passionate about my work .I have already learned the skills of web development .I have knowledge in HTML, CSS, Bootstrap , Tailwind, JavaScript , React js , Node js , Express js ,MongoDB ,Material UI, Firebase-Authentication .
 Aim to work in a challenging environment . where I can use my talents and skills to grow and expand an organization as well as myself .I want to learn more and more.
 I always want to try my level best to explore new Skills.</h3>